NCOH webinar ‘Emerging Zoonosis and how the contagious jump between animals and humans’

 Globally, some three-quarters of all emerging zoonoses originally come from wild animals.
 Netherlands Centre of One Health organises a webinar to gain more expert insight in zoonosis and the jump from animals to humans.

 The world is now more vulnerable to outbreaks of zoonotic disease than it used to be, firstly because people travel far and frequently, transport of animals is rising and infections can thus spread quickly.
-In this first part of a two-part webinar series two scientists whose expertise is in zoonoses will give the latest update on their research.
+In this webinar scientists whose expertise is in zoonoses will give the latest update on their research.

 Location: Zoom (you will receive a link prior to the webinar)

 - Dr. Fabian Leendertz is leading the group “Epidemiology of Highly Pathogenic Microorganisms” at the Leendertz lab, part of the Robert Koch-Institute in Germany.
 From 1 August 2021 he will lead the new Helmholtz-Institute for One Health (HIOH) in Greifswald and take up the position of University professor One Health at Greifswald University.
 He will be addressing ‘Hotspots for disease emergence – Field & Ecology’.